 - Taurus may decide unilaterally, at any time and at its own discretion, to withdraw a digital asset, security and/or financial instrument from being admitted to trading on the TDX OTF.
 In such a case, liquidity may be substantially reduced, or even in some case totally disappear, and current shareholders/investors may face difficulties, or in some case a total impossibility, to sell their holdings.

 - According to the TDX OTF Rulebook, Taurus may use various types of market schedules ranging from continuous limit order books to discretionary auctions.
 Taurus may change market schedules at any time at its own and full discretion.
 It may also decide on, set and change at any time, price bands (e.g. trade static price band, buy/sell static price bands, circuit breakers) at its own and full discretion.
-This is the participants' sole responsibility and duty to carefully analyse and understand the specific market schedule applicable for a given security, digital asset and/or financial instrument before placing an order.
-Details about the applicable market schedule are provided in the top banner of the trading screen, by clicking on the “schedule” icon next to the price, and by consulting the “Markets & trading” section of the FAQ.
+This is the participants’ sole responsibility and duty to carefully analyse and understand the specific market schedule and price bands applicable for a given security, digital asset and/or financial instrument before placing an order.
+Details about the applicable market schedule and price bands are provided in the top banner of the trading screen, by clicking on the “schedule” icon next to the price, and by consulting the “Markets & trading” section of the FAQ.
 If a participant placed an order and this order was executed, then it is strictly impossible for the participant to request the reversal of a trade.
 If any price band is set, then any order/trade outside of the price band will be rejected.

 - Taurus may use the TDX OTF to trade against its own book, in particular for the purpose of providing liquidity to some market segments and/or acting as a market maker in accordance with Cm.
 22 of FINMA Circular 2018/1 “Organised trading facilities”.
 In such cases, Taurus will publish details once a month, broken down by product category, of the volumes traded via the OTF by participants and on its own account.
 The maximum daily volume of trading on own account must also be published for the previous month, again broken down by product category.